vlamdao/xps13-9360-Hackintosh/README.md

 Method 2 (Recommend)：ComboJack(From：[ohmygod1993](http://bbs.pcbeta.com/viewthread-1799183-1-1.html),[hackintosh-stuff](https://github.com/hackintosh-stuff/ComboJack)，Modify the driver on xps9560

-1. First，if used ALCPlugFix method，Uninstall first，Double-click ALCPlugFix/uninstall.command，And delete CLOVER⁩ ▸ ⁨kexts⁩ ▸ ⁨Other⁩under the CodecCommander.kext driver
+1. First，if used ALCPlugFix method，Uninstall first，Double-click ALCPlugFix/uninstall.command，And delete CLOVER⁩ ▸ ⁨kexts⁩ ▸ ⁨Other⁩ under the CodecCommander.kext driver

-2. 将kexts⁩ ▸ ⁨ComboJack_Installer⁩Put the VerbStub.kext under CLOVER⁩ ▸ ⁨kexts⁩ ▸ ⁨Other⁩下
+2. 将kexts⁩ ▸ ⁨ComboJack_Installer⁩Put the VerbStub.kext under CLOVER⁩ ▸ ⁨kexts⁩ ▸ ⁨Under Other⁩

-3. Execute in the terminal⁨kexts⁩ ▸ ⁨ComboJack_Installer⁩install.sh, and restart
+3. Execute in the terminal⁨ kexts⁩ ▸ ⁨ComboJack_Installer⁩ install.sh, and restart

 4. Insert headphones and select headset, so that both headphones and headsets shouldwork normally